Kirloskar Pneumatic Company Ltd (BSE: 505283) Q3 2026 Earnings Call dated Jan. 23, 2026

 Niraj Mansingka

 Thank you.
-The next question is from the line of Kunal set from BK361.
+The next question is from the line of Kunal Sheth from B&K Securities.
 Please go ahead.

 Yeah.
-Hi sir.
-Thank you for the opportunity sir.
-I just wanted to you know, get more light on, you know, in view of our completion of tenure.
-Ms. Aman has been appointed as the MD.
-So any particular reason for, you know we’re talking for extension as well as what would be the pathway, you know, going right as far as the leadership is concerned.
+Hi, sir.
+Thank you for the opportunity.
+Sir, I just wanted to get more light on, in view of our completion of tenure, Mr. Aman has been appointed as the MD.
+So any particular reason for — we’re not opting for extension as well as what would be the pathway going right as far as the leadership is concerned?

 K. Srinivasan

-Sir, but if you can talk more about how involved was Aman for all these years.
-How in the business and if you can talk a little bit about the second time leadership structure, you know, you know what kind of leadership in terms of second time have been developed.
-What is the structure like?
+Sir, if you can talk more about how involved was Aman for all these years in the business?
+And if you can talk a little bit about the second-tier leadership structure, what kind of leadership in terms of second-tier have been developed, what is the structure like?

 K. Srinivasan

-Yeah.
-So Kunal, I had mentioned in my last part of my opening comment on the enablers which makes us confident about the outlook, the primary enabler, two measures I’ll give us.
-One is our employee engagement score is industry Standard it is even higher than industry standard.
-We have a score of 86 when manufacturing industry is about 82 or 83.
-So it’s better than industry standard.
-My attrition rates are below 10%.
-My IP filing of 106 is averaging more than 40 per year.
-So in terms of employee engagement, employee productivity, employee measurement, these are all engagement scores coming out.
+Yes.
+So Kunal, I had mentioned in my last part of my opening comment on the enablers, which makes us confident about the outlook.
+The primary enabler — two measures I’ll give us.
+One is our employee engagement scores is industry standard.
+It’s even higher than industry standard.
+We have a score of 86 when the manufacturing industry is about 82 or 83.
+So it’s better than industry standards.

 K. Srinivasan